Free State Tax Filing Options

-- Volunteer Income Tax Assistance (VITA): Provides free tax help, including filing state tax returns, to anyone who makes under $55,000 per year for tax season 2019, plus persons with disabilities and individuals who speak limited English
+- Volunteer Income Tax Assistance (VITA): Provides free tax help, including filing state tax returns, to anyone who makes under $55,000 per year, plus persons with disabilities and individuals who speak limited English

 - Tax Counseling for the Elderly (TCE): Specializes in assisting people age 60 and older with filing their taxes, specializing in tax situations unique to the elderly and retirees

 VITA and TCE sites can help file state income tax returns for every state that requires income tax returns.